 The comparability of trend information is affected by changes in actuarial assumptions, benefit provisions, actuarial funding methods, accounting policies, and other changes.
-Those changes usually affect trends in contribution requirements and in ratios that use the other postemployment benefit obligations as a factor
+Those changes usually affect trends in contribution requirements and in ratios that use the other postemployment benefit obligations as a factor.

-The Schedule of Contributions for OPEB is presented to show the responsibility of the employer in meeting the actuarial requirements to maintain the System on a sound financial basis.
+The Schedule of the Authority's OPEB Contributions - Healthcare is presented to show the responsibility of the employer in meeting the actuarial requirements to maintain the System on a sound financial basis.

-The Schedule of the Proportionate Share of the Net OPEB Liability and Schedule of Contributions for OPEB are schedules that are required in implementing GASB Statement No. 75.
-The Schedule of the Proportionate Share of the Net OPEB Liability represents in actuarial terms, the accrued liability less the market value of assets.
-The Schedule of Contributions is a comparison of the Authority's contributions to the actuarially determined contributions.
+The Schedule of the Authority's Proportionate Share of Net OPEB Liability - Healthcare and Schedule of the Authority's OPEB Contributions - Healthcare are schedules that are required in implementing GASB Statement No. 75.
+The Schedule of the Authority's Proportionate Share of Net OPEB Liability - Healthcare represents in actuarial terms, the accrued liability less the market value of assets.
+The Schedule of the Authority's OPEB Contributions - Healthcare is a comparison of the Authority's contributions to the actuarially determined contributions.

-The information presented in the Schedule of Contributions was used in the actuarial valuation for purposes of determining actuarially determined contribution rate.
+The information presented in the Schedule of the Authority's OPEB Contributions - Healthcare was used in the actuarial valuation for purposes of determining actuarially determined contribution rate.
 Additional information as of the latest actuarial valuation for the OPEB plan follows: